-Welcome to Cloud Nine’s Falco amiibo training guide!
-To start off, thank you for taking the time to visit: your support is very much appreciated.
-Huge thanks to Trainer Blue for sharing his knowledge of Falco and for contributing to the completion of the guide!
+Welcome to the Falco amiibo training guide!
+Thank you for taking the time to visit – your support is much appreciated.
+Big thanks to Blue for sharing his knowledge of Falco and for contributing to the completion of the guide!
 Without further ado, let’s get started.

 Table of Contents